 Someone recently asked this question on a question and answer website called Quora.
 They later changed their question to “What is the right way to be a good web developer?” – which is a strange question – and renders my answer a bit off-topic – but I enjoyed thinking it over.
 As I wrote out my thoughts – it was clear that none of my bullet points had anything to do with “coding.”
 Here’s where I landed:

-- Learning new things takes time and patience.
+Learning new things take time and patience.
 Even if you really really want it… you can’t just stay up all night and learn 3 weeks’ worth of stuff.
 You’ll probably just hurt yourself.